jtmeneses707/ECS189L-Final/ProjectDocument.md

 [MovePlayerUp](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerUp.cs) - Moves the player up (lets them Jump).
 There is also a double jump if the input is given twice.

+[PlayerAbilityDash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDash.cs) - The player dashes in the direction that they are facing, dodging all enemies/ obstacles in their way.

 [PlayerAbilityMelee](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityMelee.cs) - The player swings their fist, damaging all enemies caught in its range.

 [PlayerAbilityShoot](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityShoot.cs) - The player shoots a projectile towards the direction that it is facing.